Generating Streamlining Constraints with Large Language Models: LLM-based Streamliner Generation and Validation

-{n_{ \text{test}}} {n_{ \text{train}}} {t_{ \text{train}}}
+{n_{\text{test}}} {n_{\text{train}}} {t_{\text{train}}}

-Our system utilizes several queries (prompts) to the LLM that results in candidate streamliners and tests the candidate streamliners on a small set of $\ntrain$ easy \emph{training instances} that can be solved in less that $\ttrain$ seconds.
-Rigorous testing on several problems indicates that a relatively small number of test instances suffices (about 15) and even small and easy test instances (solvable in under 10 seconds with the unstreamlined model) provide a good indication of how well streamliners will work on large and hard instances; we will lay out this experiments in more detail in \sv{\Cref{sec:exp_1_short}.} \lv{Sections~\ref{exp_training_time} and~\ref{exp_training_number}.} We test various strategies for this type of streamliner generation, that we divide into \singleshot and \multishot categories.
-The general strategy can be found in Algorithm~\ref{alg:stream}.
+Our system submits several queries (prompts) to the LLM that result in candidate streamliners and tests the candidate streamliners on a small set of $\ntrain$ easy \emph{training instances} that can be solved in less than $\ttrain$ seconds.
+Rigorous testing on several problems indicates that a relatively small number of test instances suffices (about 15) and even small and easy test instances (solvable in under 10 seconds with the unstreamlined model) provide a good indication of how well streamliners will work on large and hard instances; we lay out these experiments in more detail in Sections~\ref{exp_training_time} and~\ref{exp_training_number}.
+We test various strategies for this type of streamliner generation, which we divide into \singleshot and \multishot categories.
+Algorithm~\ref{alg:stream} outlines the general strategy, which can be summarized as follows.
+First, the baseline solving times of the training instances are determined by solving them with the original, unstreamlined model.
+These baseline times are later used as reference timeouts.
+Then, for about ten minutes, the algorithm repeatedly prompts the LLM to generate candidate streamliners and evaluates their performance on the training instances.
+Streamliners that cause errors or result in slower solving times than the baseline are discarded, while the promising ones are kept.
+In the adaptive mode, the evaluation results are also appended as feedback to the prompt, allowing the LLM to refine its suggestions based on past performance.
+To maintain diversity, every third iteration is performed without feedback, leaving room for new ideas.
+After the ten minutes have passed, the algorithm selects the best-performing streamliners from all evaluated candidates and outputs them.

+Our realtime approach targets scenarios where a user needs to solve hard constraint problems that typically require hour-long solve times.
+Rather than directly attempting these hard instances, the user provides a few small instances to our system.
+This proposes efficient streamliners after interacting with an LLM and a constraint solver within minutes.
+The user can then run these streamlined versions of the original model in parallel with the unstreamlined version, potentially achieving significant speedup that outweighs the initial streamliner generation time.

 {t_\mathrm{base}}